 Here’s how marketers could combine key communication elements and don’t get lost with too many frames:

-This tip is valid for any kind of banner design, but more so in carousel ads.
+This tip is valid for any banner design, but more so in carousel ads.
 Marketers have indeed limited space to grab users’ attention and communicate what they want.
-However, adding too many elements in the same frame creates confusion and does not perform well.
+However, adding too many elements in the same frame creates confusion and performs poorly.

 Have two main elements, and add a couple more to complete the frame.
 Marketers need to remember that carousel ads also have other elements that can be used to communicate extra information.

-When looking at the image on the right, it is possible to see a well-structured ad, where all elements have a clear position and are balanced.
-On the left, however, the banner has too many elements together, resulting in a confusing message for the user.
+When looking at the image on the left, it is possible to see a well-structured ad where all elements have a clear position and are balanced.
+On the right, however, the banner has too many elements, resulting in a confusing message for the user.

-Another important tip to consider when designing carousel ads’ frames is to use elements that are readable.
-Mobile marketers have to consider the space they have available, but also the way it looks as a whole.
+Another critical tip to consider when designing carousel ads’ frames is to use readable elements.
+Mobile marketers have to consider the space they have available but also the way it looks as a whole.
 Using fonts that are not clear or adding too much (or too little) space between text lines can have a negative impact on the performance of the ads.

 This tip should be a given in the advertising world.
 However, with the incredible increase in apps available on the market, the number of ads trying to convert users has also increased exponentially.
 More and more brands or app developers are promoting their apps on advertising platforms, and not all are doing it well.